 “Inclusive art is core to what we do, it’s important for everyone to feel in the moment and a sense of achievement” – Richard Kramer, CEO Sense

 We also launched our very own giant sensory sculpture created by Artist Zoe Robertson, in collaboration with Sense art-maker Paul.
-Zoe spoke about what inclusive practice means to her ‘my language is making and touching things with my hands’.
 The work reflects collaboration between the people Sense supports and the wider community who access Sense Touchbase Pears.

 We also showcased the Sense Arts performance programme featuring inclusive & disability dance with InterACTION, Sensory Storytelling by Miss Jacqui – a spoken word artist and songwriter, and performance by Zara Jayne – co-founder of The Bareface Collective – performing an extract from her show Not Disabled Enough.